 Ans : (b) Look into reasons for non-cooperation.

 Possible Questions from Decision Making and Problem Solving

-Apart from the situation analysis question judging your instant reactions or response, there can also be decision making questions like selection of an individual or case study analysis which might include calculation.
+Apart from the situation analysis question judging your instant reactions or response, there can also be decision-making questions like the selection of an individual or case study analysis which might include calculation.